EddyAV/qa-portfolio/bug-reports/AliexpressLogin_ID01.md

 ### Evidence:
 https://github.com/user-attachments/assets/395ab6d5-a629-4cb4-bb3e-3493b0b926ef

-### Expected Result: The app is expected to show the screen "Welcome to Aliexpress" with the selected flag and country name.
+### Expected Result: The app is expected to show the screen "Welcome to Aliexpress" with the selected flag and country name with the first tap.
 .jpg

 ### Resources: